How to Rebrand your Instagram and Social Media After a Logo Redesign

 4. Let Your Logos Shine

 When sharing your branding elements on social media, using the right logo in the right spot will really help them stand out.
-If you choose to use a logo for your profile photo, consider using a symbol-only or submark version.
+If you choose to use a logo for your profile photo, consider using an icon or submark version.
 These types of logos are easier to see and make a stronger impact on the viewer when scrolling through a social media feed.
-Save your primary logo for your website, your Facebook cover photo, and anywhere that provides enough space for your logo to be visible and readable.
+Save your more detailed primary logo for your website, your Facebook cover photo, and anywhere that provides enough space for your full logo to be visible and readable.

-The symbol logo in this profile photo stands out so much more on a Facebook feed than the primary logo would.
+The icon logo in this profile photo stands out so much more on a Facebook feed than the larger primary logo would.

 5. Utilize White Space